Hermann-web/blog/web-source/docs/projects/search-engine-for-domain-specific-french-users.md

+---
+date: 2023-11-13
+title: "Search Engine for domain specific french users"
+---

-# Search Engine for a domain soecific french users
+# Search Engine for domain specific french users

 This tutorial is a work i've made as part of my internship at Safran.
 The objective is to create a search engine that take as input, a user query and return a shortlist of stored documents highly relevant to the search query.